wooy0ng/simple_spinner/README.md

  It is a way to print a spinning cursor in terminal using Python.  <br />
  I referred <a href="https://stackoverflow.com/questions/4995733/how-to-create-a-spinning-command-line-cursor">this document</a>.<br/><br/>

- "It just Simple Spinning Cursor."
+ "It's just Simple Spinning Cursor."

 <br>
 </div>